 Studying Abroad in New Zealand

-Located in the South Pacific to the southeast of Australia, New Zealand is composed of two main islands, with several smaller surrounding islands.
-The two main islands are known as the North Island and the South Island.
-Before choosing to study, students should be aware of foreign climate and landscape.
-At the moment, most people around the world know New Zealand's landscape from the Lord of the Rings movies in the early 2000's (some believe this caused the push to study abroad in the country for the younger generations).
-The climate of the country varies throughout; northern areas are typically mild, sub-tropical through the year, while the southern end of the country remains cooler.
-Overall, students looking to study in New Zealand should be aware that most of the country has a "wet climate" from constant changes in the weather; when looking to study internationally, students should always be aware and be prepared by bringing necessary items for the climate.
-Another major issue that prospective students should be aware of is the change of currency.
-In the present time, the U.S. dollar is equal to 1.48 New Zealand currency.
+Located in the South Pacific to the southeast of Australia, New Zealand is composed of two main islands, with several hundred smaller surrounding islands.
+The two largest islands are known as the North Island and the South Island.
+Before choosing to study, students should be aware of the foreign climate and landscape.
+At the moment, most people around the world may recognize New Zealand's beautiful landscapes and varied vistas from the Lord of the Rings movies in the early 2000s (some believe this caused the push to study abroad in the country for younger generations, similar to how it boosted tourism in the country in the same manner).

 Tuition and Fees for Higher Education in New Zealand

-Located in the heart of downtown Auckland.
+- Located in the heart of downtown Auckland.

-Offers Master of Engineering programs in BioEngineering
+- It offers Master of Engineering programs in Bio-Engineering

 Chemical and Materials Engineering,